MawKKe/copy-tree-map/README.md

 # copy-tree-map.py

-Copy directory tree with transformations.

 Clones a directory tree while possibly filtering and/or transforming files.

+Each file in the input directory tree is processed by exactly one of the transformations:
+- copy the file as-is
+- transcode the file
+- drop the file (i.e do not copy nor transcode it)

+Each resulting file is placed in the output directory, in the same relative position as the original was in the input directory.

-At the moment it is mostly useful for copy-transcoding nested directory structures containing audio files.
+At the moment it is mostly useful for transcoding audio files in nested directory structures.
+See *Example* below.

 # Usage

-Please run:
+Run the following to show all available options:

     $ python3 copy_tree_map.py --help

+Options:
+- `--indir <path>`  path of input directory, not modified during the operation
+- `--outdir <path>` path of output directory, always created during the operation
+- `--ffmpeg <rule>` transcode audio files with ffmpeg, see *Transcoding support* below
+- `--ignore <glob>` skip these files altogether; expects a glob pattern (e.g "\*.txt") to match files.
+- `--concurrency` how many parallel workers are used for `ffmpeg` transcoding operations

+**NOTE**: The output directory can exist inside the input directory.
+The input directory is scanned fully before any of the output directories or files are created.

 # Example

-We have a directory tree 'foo' with various files, including some lossless audio files (FLAC):
+We have a directory tree `foo/` with various files, including some lossless audio files (FLAC):

     foo/
-        album.jpg
         readme.txt
-        cd1/
+        some/
+            deep/
+                empty/
+                hierarchy/
+                    picture.jpg
+                    another.png
+        bar/
             another.txt
             01.flac
             02.flac
             ...
-        cd2/
+        baz/
             03.flac
             04.flac
             ...

 After running

-    $ copy_tree_map.py    \
+    $ python3 copy_tree_map.py    \
         --indir foo       \
         --outdir foo_mp3  \
         --ignore "*.txt"  \
         --ffmpeg flac:libmp3lame:mp3:128k

-...a new directory `foo_mp3` should have been created with the following contents:
+...a new directory `foo_mp3` should have been created with the following structure and contents:

     foo_mp3/
-        album.jpg
-        cd1/
+        some/
+            deep/
+                empty/
+                hierarchy/
+                    picture.jpg
+                    another.png
+        bar/
             01.mp3
             02.mp3
             ...
-        cd2/
+        baz/
             03.mp3
             04.mp3
             ...

+Note that
+- `readme.txt` and `another.txt` were dropped
+- the image files were copied as-is
+- the `empty/` directory was created even though there were no files in it.
+- the `.flac` files were converted to `.mp3`, with same names but with extensions replaced.

-Note that `readme.txt` and `another.txt` were dropped, and `flac`'s were converted to `mp3` files.
-If you inspect the `mp3` files with `ffmpeg`, you'll notice their bitrate is 128 kbps.
+If you inspect the `.mp3` files with `ffmpeg`, you'll notice they are encoded with `libmp3lame` and have bitrate of 128 kbps.

 # Transcoding support

-At the moment, the supported output audio formats are
-- `libopus`
-- `libmp3lame`

-The output container type can (or must?) be specified in the `--ffmpeg` option string.
-The option format follows `:`-delimited pattern
+The `--ffmpeg` option can be used for specifying how some (audio) files should  be transcoded to another formats.

+The `--ffmpeg <rule>` has the following `:`-delimited format:

-    <INPUT-EXTENSION>:<OUTPUT-CODEC>:<OUTPUT-EXT>:<BITRATE>
+    --ffmpeg <INPUT-EXTENSION>:<OUTPUT-CODEC>:<OUTPUT-EXT>:<BITRATE>

 where
-- `INPUT-EXTENSION`: is used for matchin the files in the source directory, e.g `flac`
+- `INPUT-EXTENSION`: is used for matching the files in the source directory, e.g `flac`
 - `OUTPUT-CODEC`: for example, use `libopus` if you wish to encode to Opus files
 - `OUTPUT-EXT`: which file container to use for the resulting file (`ogg`, for example).
 - `BITRATE`: encoded audio bitrate, for example `192k`

+**NOTE** - At the moment, the only supported `OUTPUT-CODEC` values are:
+- `libopus`
+- `libmp3lame`

 # Dependencies

 - python 3.5 or newer
 - ffmpeg if you wish to transcode files

 # License

 Copyright 2018 Markus Holmström (MawKKe)